websocket

 kubectl get pv

-What this does: ๐Ÿ“– Shows you what storage is currently available in your cluster.
+What this does: ๐Ÿ“– Shows available storage types.

 Example output:

-What this means: You can see what storage options are available! โœ…
+What this means: You have local storage ready! โœ…

 ๐Ÿ’ก Important Tips